The two RV Gypsies at Jones Gap State Park

 Wednesday, March 10, 2021

-To visit Jones Gap before 2 p.m. on Fridays, Saturdays or Sundays, on the day before your visit, you need to pay $5 and reserve one of the 30 parking spots available.
-This parking fee is in addition to the visiting fee.
-Since it was a Wednesday, the Two RV Gypsies did not call ahead and almost didn't get into the park.
+To visit Jones Gap before 2 p.m. on Fridays, Saturdays or Sundays, on the day before your visit, it is necessary to pay $5 and reserve one of the 30 parking spots available.
+This parking fee was in addition to the visiting fee.
+Since it was a Wednesday, the Two RV Gypsies did not call ahead and almost did not get into the park.
+So maybe it is best to always call ahead before going here at 864.836.3647.

 USA map showing location of SCSC map showing location of Mariette